-Indigenous Languages Top End Intensive – July 2019
+Indigenous Languages Top End Intensive –

-In the UN’s International Year of Indigenous Languages, why not spend two weeks learning about the languages of Australia’s First Peoples.
+Spend a week learning about the languages of Australia’s First Peoples.

-Charles Darwin University is working in collaboration with the Australian National University and Batchelor Institute of Indigenous Tertiary Education to offer the Indigenous Languages ‘Top End Intensive’ in Darwin in July 2019.
+Charles Darwin University is working in collaboration with the Australian National University and Batchelor Institute of Indigenous Tertiary Education to offer the Indigenous Languages ‘Top End Intensive’ in Darwin in February 2020.

 Where: Charles Darwin University, Casuarina campus (Darwin)

-Payment: Register and pay here
+Payment: Register and pay link coming soon

-This unit is an introduction to the scientific study of language through a focus on Australia’s Indigenous languages.
+This is an introduction to the scientific study of language through a focus on Australia’s Indigenous languages.
 You will gain an introductory understanding of the practical and theoretical aspects of linguistics and how languages work, including sound production and sound systems, parts of speech, grammatical relations in words and sentences, and meaning.

 This forms part of the INL100 unit Linguistics for Indigenous Languages 1 accredited through CDU/Batchelor Institute.